-Malta’s rich history and Mediterranean surroundings makes it a hot spot for numerous wreckages that took place throughout the years.
-Whilst many of us aren’t aware of the wreckages that surround our islands, these wrecks are actually very popular amongst divers.
+Malta’s rich history and Mediterranean surroundings make it a hot spot for numerous wreckages that took place throughout the years.
+Whilst many of us aren’t aware of the wreckages that surround our islands, these famous wreckage in Malta are actually very popular amongst divers.

 The HMS Stubborn